pranavmanivannan/librarian/README.md

 }

 /// When parsing there are two types of errors: json errors and parsing errors.
-/// parsing errors require custom errors.
+/// Parsing errors require custom errors.
 /// Creating a parsing error enum clarifies the error handling while still revealing exactly what caused the error.
 #[derive(Debug)]
 pub enum ParseError {